xaynetwork/xaynet/docs/network_architecture.rst

 Training Round Communication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The communication is
-summarised in the following sequence diagram.
+The communication is summarised in the following sequence diagram.
 In a training round, :math:`C` is in the state :code:`ROUND`.
 The selected participant :math:`P` is in :code:`TRAINING` state.
-The first message is by :math:`P` essentially kicks off the exchange. :math:`C` responds with the global model :math:`\theta` (and other data as specified in :code:`StartTrainingReply`).
+The first message is by :math:`P` essentially kicks off the exchange. :math:`C` responds with the global model :math:`\weights` (and other data as specified in :code:`StartTrainingRoundResponse`).
 Then :math:`P` carries out the training locally.
-When complete, it sends the updated model :math:`\theta'` (and other metadata) back. :math:`C` responds with an acknowledgement.
+When complete, it sends the updated model :math:`\weights'` (and other metadata) back. :math:`C` responds with an acknowledgement.

 .. image:: _static/sequence2.png